Frank Brannon

-Frank Brannon (born 1965) is a book and paper artist, and the proprietor of Speakeasy Press.
+Frank Brannon (born 1965) is an American book and paper artist, and the proprietor of Speakeasy Press.

 Background

-John F. Brannon, Jr. (Frank), a native of Tennessee, was born in Maryville, Tennessee in 1965.
+John F. Brannon, Jr. (Frank), a native of Tennessee, was born in Maryville, Tennessee, United States, in 1965.
 He is a graduate of the M.F.A. in the Book Arts Program at the University of Alabama.
 Brannon previously studied Atmospheric Sciences (incomplete doctoral studies, State University of New York at Stony Brook, 1991–1994) and Physics (M.S., 1991 and B.S., Phi Beta Kappa, 1987) at the University of Tennessee.
 Brannon has been a member of the Southern Highland Craft Guild since 2013.

 The limited edition, letterpress books that Brannon produces are held in several special collections libraries in the United States and England, as well as with private collectors.
 His 2005 letterpress monograph focuses upon research into the Cherokee Phoenix newspaper of northern Georgia, 1828–1834.
 Brannon continues research on the origins of this historical newspaper as well as an exploration of the character-forms of the original Sequoyan syllabary.